xvmendozam-709/mealplanner/README.md

     - The sum of all macros cannot exceed 100g per 100g of food
     - Duplicate food names are not allowed (case-insensitive check)
     - Negative values are not permitted
-- **Historical Date Navigation**: Browse and edit meals from any previous day
-  - Arrow navigation (← Previous / Next →) to move between dates
-  - Date displayed as "Sunday 28", "Monday 29", etc.
-  - Cannot navigate to future dates
-  - Add meals to past dates to backfill your tracking history
 - **Meal Logging**: Users can:
   - Select a food from the database (including their custom foods)
   - Enter the amount consumed in grams
   - Add meals to the current day or any previous date
+  - Arrow navigation (Previous / Next) to move between dates
   - View all meals for a specific date
+  - Cannot navigate to future dates
 - **Edit and Delete Meals**:
   - Edit meal portions inline by clicking the pencil (✏️) icon
   - Delete meals with confirmation by clicking the trash (🗑️) icon